Policies

 Tudhoe Learning Trust and all of its schools use the services of Durham County Council Admissions Team to administer school admissions each year.
-Information about Durham County Council Admissions can be found here https://www.durham.gov.uk/article/22834/School-admission-arrangements-2021-22
+Information about Durham County Council Admissions can be found here Durham County Council Admission Arrangements 2026-2027

 Tudhoe Learning Trust complies with our obligations set out in the School Admissions Code and the School Admissions Appeal Code.
 Please click on the links below for more information: